bradleypeterson/A.C.E.S./README.md

 ### Student Progress
 Keeps track of the progress of a student on their assignment to determin if they are properly testing their codes, and is incrementally finishing their assignment.
 An abrupt completion of an assignment can be seen suspicious.

-View ## A.C.E.S.
-Autocommit for more
+View [A.C.E.S.
+Autocommit](https://github.com/tjh1541/A.C.E.S./blob/master/README.md#aces-autocommit) for more info.

 *Status: Started*